varigence/docs/bimlflex/adf-deployment/landing-area.md

 ### Configure Project for Azure Data Factory Orchestration

 The last step is to configure the BimlFlex **Project** to use the *Integration Template* of `ADF: Source -> Target`.
-This step is performed last to ensure there are not validation errors.
+This step is performed last to ensure there are no validation errors when saving the **Project**.

 > [!NOTE]
 > The `ADF: Source -> Target` *Integration Template* requires all **Connections** to have *Cloud* set to `true`.